 More than 23 centuries ago, when the Persian Empire dominated the civilized world, an evil chamberlain, Haman, devised a diabolic plot to annihilate the Jewish people.
 But on the 13th day of the month of Adar, our people were delivered from the wicked Haman's decree.
-Each year on Purim, we celebrate our victory amid feasting and merriment.
-Purim is not only our most joyous festival, it is also a day of great significance - a day whose lessons remain relevant for all times.
+Each year on Purim, we celebrate our victory with feasting and joy.
 At first reading, the Megillah (Scroll of Esther) which recounts the miracle of Purim, seems more like an epic tale of espionage and suspense than Sacred Scripture.
 In fact, throughout this carefully woven story of evil ambition and palace intrigue, we do not find the name of God mentioned, even once!
 Yet, within the intricate details of the Megillah, we can detect the unmistakable hand of Divine Providence.
 The closer we look into the events of people, the more we discover that every "coincidence," every seemingly insignificant event, is precisely arranged by the hand of the Almighty.

 When Haman denounced the Jewish people to King Ahashverosh, he argued that "there is one people, dispersed, and divided among the nations . . . and their laws are different from those of any other people."
 What Haman did not realize, however, was that his very "accusation" held the key to our redemption and ultimate victory over his evil plan.
-We are "the people" and by strengthening our unity and adhering to the Torah and mitzvot, we survive and flourish.
-Enemies may arise in every generation to attack and destroy us, but when we affirm our unique heritage and hold fast to our essential character as Jews, we will always prevail.
+We are "the people" and by strengthening our connection to the Torah and mitzvot (commandments), we survive and flourish.
+Enemies may arise in every generation to attack and destroy us, but when we affirm our unique heritage and hold fast to our essential character as the Jewish People.

-Mordecai, the Jewish leader of his time, succeeded in uniting his people to defeat Haman.
-The Megillah tells us that he "did not bend his knee, nor bow down."
-He refused to compromise the eternal values of the Torah, even at the risk of his life.
-The lesson to us is clear: Only through closer adherence to our sacred heritage can we ensure our own survival.
-Purim is celebrated on the 14th day of Adar, or in the case of a leap year, the 14th day of Adar II.
-This year, Purim falls on the evening of Wednesday, March 16 and Thursday, March 17.
+The Megillah tells us that Mordecai "did not bend his knee, nor bow down."
+Mordecai refused to compromise the eternal values of the Torah, even at the risk of his life. .
+Purim is celebrated on the $14^{\rm th}$ day of Adar, or in the case of a leap year, the $14^{\rm th}$ day of Adar II.
+This year, Purim falls on the evening of Monday, March 6 and Tuesday, March 7.